AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-proof/proof-workflow-icon-is-not-displaying.md

 ---
-title: "Documents: Proof workflow icon is not displaying"
+title: 'Documents: Proof workflow icon is not displaying'
 description: When a user in the new Workfront experience creates a proof, the proof status icon "SOCD" sometimes doesn't display in the Documents list until the user refreshes the page.
+exl-id: ed99c9f3-412d-4e56-9b0a-84a1d53bdcfc
 ---
 # Documents: Proof workflow icon is not displaying

 >[!NOTE]